 Anyone who’s purchased an electric toothbrush knows the feeling - when you’re looking for replacement brush heads at a local pharmacy and they just don’t carry any.
 The tough reality about electric toothbrushes is that new models are always coming out, under a variety of different brands.
 Remember to stock up beforehand to prevent spending an inordinate amount of time shopping for toiletries!

-In many ways this can prove to be a really irritating inconvenience.
+In many ways, this can prove to be a really irritating inconvenience.
 Your electric toothbrush running out of juice in the morning just as you’re rushing for an important client meeting can be one of the most frustrating feelings known to man.
-Additionally, for battery-powered toothbrushes, having to dig in your storeroom for the exact size of batteries can an extremely painful experience.
+Additionally, for battery-powered toothbrushes, having to dig in your storeroom for the exact size of batteries can be an extremely painful experience.

-All in all, oral specialists around the world say that both manual and electric toothbrushes are both more than adequate tools for proper oral care.
+All in all, oral specialists around the world say that both manual and electric toothbrushes are more than adequate tools for proper oral care.
 Simply pick the one that fits you the best, observe good overall dental hygiene, and you’ll be good to go.